First, what exactly is a personal loan?

 In most cases, it just doesn’t work that way.
 There's no write-off for a personal loan, unless you can prove you used the funds for business expenses.
 If that’s the case, you’ll want to consult with a tax professional before filing — to make sure you’re entitled to a tax break and that you’re claiming it correctly.

-Today's best tax software providers will line you up with a tax pro if you need to talk with someone about your loan.
+If you're using a tax software program, many of them can line you up with a tax pro if you need to talk with someone about your loan.